FVH AWARDS

 Image

-Professional Club Award
+Professional Game Award

 Image

-The Professional Game Award recognises professional football clubs who have shown dedication to improving the landscape of football for LGBTIQ+ people and who have worked to create better inclusion and participation of LGBTIQ+ people over the past year.
-We want to see clubs nominated who have tried to integrate LGBTIQ+ inclusion into the foundations of the club.
+We want to see clubs nominated who have tried to integrate LGBTQ+ inclusion into the foundations of the club.
 Professional clubs could have, for example;

 • Taken part in the Month of Action, Trans Week of Action, Rainbow Laces or engaged in other similar campaigns